Structure of the specialisation

 • can use appropriate leadership skills and styles, collaborate well with others across cultures and different backgrounds, and effectively and appropriately structure teamwork.

-• understands the importance of behaving ethically and responsibly in their professional lives, and they recognize and can frame responses to sustainability challenges and opportunities in both their organizations and their communities.
+• can recognize and frame responses to sustainability challenges and opportunities in both their own organizations and communities.

 • can contribute to innovation projects.